amnich/amnich.github.io/_posts/2017-08-10-Validate-XML.md

 For the first part I needed to validate a XML file against XSD schema and get back error messages with at least error message, line and position/column in file.

 That is covered with [Test-Xml](https://github.com/amnich/Search-XmlError/blob/master/Test-Xml.ps1) which returns error messages from validation.

+ It uses a System.Xml.XmlReader and ValidationEventHandler to capture the errors.
 ```
 PS > Test-Xml -XmlFile C:\my.xml -XsdFile C:\schema.xsd
     SourceObject       :